 This one is the easiest to reverse or adjust based on weight loss or weight gain.
 Sleeve gastrectomy is the most extreme weight loss procedure because it cannot be reversed.
 With this procedure, approximately 85 percent of the stomach is surgically removed and remains that way permanently.
 Dr. Casagrande also noted that the most successful was gastric bypass surgery, but all surgeries might help prevent cancer due to a better awareness of the body with less body mass and more ways to find the early discovery of cancer.

 Obesity and Cancer

-The studies that are looking at the link between obesity and cancer and the decreased risk when these individuals get weight loss surgery may be due to the metabolic changes from the surgery itself, from maintaining the weight loss over an extended period, or from losing weight and having more body awareness.
+The studies looking at the link between obesity and cancer and the decreased risk when these individuals get weight loss surgery may be due to the metabolic changes from the surgery itself, from maintaining the weight loss over an extended period, or from losing weight and having more body awareness.
 Regardless of the reason, it is an excellent sign for obese individuals that might be at a higher risk for certain types of cancers.

 It is a good reason to consult your doctor about the possibility of getting weight loss surgery if you are a candidate for it.
 Not everyone makes a good candidate, and it requires a lot of commitment to a brand-new, healthier lifestyle.
 Ask your doctor about getting bariatric surgery and whether it is the right option.